haguse/Popular-Movies-TMDB-Api/README.md

-See the 20 most popular movies on the TMDB site. <br> <br>
+See the 20 most popular movies on the TMDB site. <br>

+You can view a live demo over at https://haguse.github.io/Popular-Movies-TMDB-Api/

 *API_KEY is used as an environment variable so you will need the TMDB api key to run the project locally.*

-You can view a live demo over at https://haguse.github.io/Popular-Movies-TMDB-Api/

 # Getting Started with Create React App